zhangjunwang/Hello-world/README.md

 # Hello-world
-It is an example for my first github
+It is an example for my first github.
 I am zhangjunwang from csu.